New York Giants: Final Predictions for 53-Man Roster Cuts

 Landon Collins and Darian Thompson should be locked in as starters.
 Andrew Adams and Nat Berhe offer the versatility to back up at either strong or free safety.

-Meanwhile, Ihenacho and Murphy have dealt with injuries this summer while Robinson hasn’t really jumped off the screen.
+Meanwhile, Duke Ihenacho and Ryan Murphy have dealt with injuries this summer while Trey Robinson hasn't really jumped off the screen.

-The Giants could try to slip Eric Pinkins onto the roster given that he’s versatile enough to play safety, linebacker and special teams, but to do so, they’d have to steal a roster spot from one of the positions where I have an extra man due to injury concerns (see the cornerbacks slide).
+The Giants could try to slip Eric Pinkins on to the roster given he's versatile enough to play safety, linebacker and special teams.
+To do so, however, they would have to steal a roster spot from one of the positions where I have an extra man due to injury concerns.

 Cornerbacks